ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Analytic Analysis and Concrete Examples

 Aside from a single interval at the start of each period that is extended to about \(19.7\,\mathrm{ms}\) (a modest additional delay of roughly \(3\,\mathrm{ms}\) beyond \(\tau\)), all intervals lie very close to \(\tau = 16.7\,\mathrm{ms}\), with variations of at most a few tenths of a millisecond.
 There are no negative intervals, so the release order is preserved without any additional guard.

-Even with nine consecutive early recoveries per cycle, exponent asymmetry maintains tight upper-envelope tracking and a nearly uniform release cadence.
-In contrast, the linear update rule produces large oscillations and can schedule objects out of order, with the severity of the pattern increasing as \(P\) grows.
+Even with nine consecutive early recoveries per cycle, exponent asymmetry maintains tight upper-envelope tracking and a nearly uniform release timing.
+In contrast, the linear update rule produces large oscillations and can schedule blocks out of order, with the severity of the pattern increasing as \(P\) grows.